marcushcarter/bear-and-bull/README.md

 ### African Prince (EPIC)
 A little phone with the email from an African Prince.
 So remember that African Prince that wanted to gie you majority of his fortune?
 Yeah hes back.
 You imediately get a large number of Pickup Tickets.
 WHen you use it, you will cal the phone and a bunch of ticket particles will fall from the sky.

+### Mini V8 (LENEGDARY)
+A mini v8 engine block.
+When you use this item, it will give you a absolutely massive boost in speed and massive boost in stamina.
+When you use this item, it will flash blue, sdissapear and a "vroom vroom" sound will play.

 # I identify as he/he